 Milner Reservoir sits west of Burley and stretches out along the Snake River.
 It’s not the flashiest spot, but it’s dependable and sees less pressure than some of the better-known lakes.
 Anglers here target walleye, catfish, and smallmouth bass, with the occasional trout in cooler months.
 Shore access is decent in places, but boats give you better range, especially when water levels drop.
 Fishing can pick up fast after a warm spell, especially in the spring.
 It’s a spot where experience and timing really pay off.
 If you’re looking for a straightforward, no-frills fishing trip, Milner is worth a look.

-Lake Walcott sits near Rupert, right along the Snake River, and is part of a state park, which means easy access and good facilities.
+Lake Walcott sits near Rupert along the Snake River and is part of a state park, which means easy access and good facilities.
 It’s a solid pick for families or anyone who likes a laid-back setup with room to spread out.
-The fishing is known for black crappie, perch, and catfish, with some bass mixed in.
-The shallow areas make it great for kids or beginners.
-Spring and early summer are usually the most productive times, especially around the weedy edges.
-It’s not as busy as some bigger lakes, so you can fish without feeling rushed or crowded.
+Stocked rainbow trout are a steady draw, along with yellow perch, bass, and bluegill.
+The shallow, weedy edges hold fish and make it great for kids or beginners.
+Spring and early summer are the most productive, and ice fishing for perch and trout is good when the lake freezes.
+It stays quieter than the bigger lakes, so you can fish at your own pace.

 Arrowrock Reservoir is a quiet spot tucked above Lucky Peak, with steep hillsides and fewer crowds.
 It’s a good choice if you want to get away without driving too far from Boise.
 The main catches here are rainbow trout and kokanee, but you might also run into perch or smallmouth bass.
 The shoreline is rough in spots, so it’s better for boat fishing than bank casting.
 Water levels can drop late in the season, so spring and early summer are usually best.
 It’s not flashy, but if you’re after consistent fishing and some elbow room, Arrowrock gets the job done.

 Lucky Peak Reservoir sits just outside Boise, which makes it one of the easiest fishing spots to reach if you’re coming from the city.
 It’s a long, narrow body of water with steep hillsides and clear views.
-While a lot of folks head here in the summer for boating and swimming, it’s also a solid pick for fishing—especially in the cooler months when the crowds thin out.
+While a lot of folks head here in the summer for boating and swimming, it’s also a solid pick for fishing, especially in the cooler months when the crowds thin out.
 You’ll find rainbow trout, kokanee, and smallmouth bass.
 The fishery gets regular stocking, so chances of landing something decent are pretty good.
 Trolling works well here, and there’s plenty of shoreline for bank anglers too.
-One cool thing about Lucky Peak is how fast it can change—weather, water levels, fish behavior—so it rewards people who pay attention and adapt.
+One cool thing about Lucky Peak is how fast it can change.
+Weather, water levels, and fish behavior shift quickly, so it rewards people who pay attention and adapt.
 If you want a spot close to town that still feels like a legit fishing trip, Lucky Peak offers just enough space and challenge to keep it interesting.

 14. Brownlee Reservoir

 Payette Lake, just outside McCall, is a deep, clear mountain lake that offers good fishing along with great views.
 It’s best known for lake trout (mackinaw), which grow big and stay deep most of the year.
-If you’re targeting those, trolling is the way to go.
+If you’re targeting those, trolling is the way to go, and the lake has a real shot at fish topping 30 pounds.
 For folks looking to stay closer to the surface, there are also kokanee salmon, rainbow trout, and a few smallmouth bass around.
 Summer can get busy with boat traffic, so early mornings and late evenings are usually better for fishing.
 There’s decent bank access near the city park and around North Beach, but most anglers bring a boat to reach deeper areas.
 The lake stays cold year-round, which helps keep fish active even when the weather heats up.
 It’s not the easiest lake to fish, but if you’re patient and know how to read the water, Payette can reward you with some solid catches.

 9. Bear Lake